HuXBoY/MjoLearn/README.md

 ###

 <p align="left">What is this project even about ?<br>( You can read this in the website itself too: https://mjoln.ir )<br><br>I've Always had problems finding all the notes i've taken in classes.
 So one day I had the brilliant idea of making a website to keep all my notes in.<br>Then it became something even more!
 I wanted to make it public so everyone could use the content.
 Just becasue I knew how hard and annoying it was to find a note from 2 month ago.
-So the solution to my problem suddenly became a full-on Learning platform.</p>
+So the solution to my problem suddenly became a full-on Learning platform.<br><br>So this is a *Persian/فارسی* Platform for Learning all the Computer Science essentials.
+Mainly at IAUN.</p>

 ###